facebookresearch/nevergrad/docs/opencompetition.md

 ## Overview
-All kind of contributions (under the form of pull requests) to Nevergrad an IOHProfiler are eligible.
+All kind of contributions (under the form of pull requests) to Nevergrad and IOHprofiler are eligible.
 For example, we distinguish two (non exclusive) categories for submission.

 ### Performance: Improvements for any of the following performance tracks